charlesschaefer/faire-todo-app/README.md

 - [x] Recurring tasks
 - [x] Synchronization of data between devices connected in the same network
 - [x] Fill the due date and due time based on dates typed in the task title (i.e.: "Do this today" sets the due date for today automatically).
+- [x] Google OAuth sign in option
+- [x] Devices synchronization using Supabase's servers for signed in users
 - [ ] A calendar view of the tasks
 - [ ] A time tracker to track each task